namta101/geneticsat/README.md

-# Solving the problem using an IDE (such as IntelliJ)
+# Running the solver using an IDE (such as IntelliJ)

 It is recommended to run the solver using an IDE, as this will take care of compilation/building the solver.